 Even so, you’ll still need one or two well-fitting pairs of shoes for your toddler in case they want to walk outside.
 Resist the urge to buy one size up for their fast-growing feet!
 Your toddler is learning to walk, run and balance.
 They need all the support and comfort they can get.

 Between water fountains, beach outings and trips to the pool, many toddlers practically live in their swimsuits during the summertime.
-In addition to applying a generous amount of sunscreen, be sure to choose UV swimsuits for your little one for added protection from the sun.
+In addition to applying a generous amount of sunscreen, wearing sunglasses, be sure to choose UV swimsuits for your little one for added protection from the sun.

 Additionally, keep in mind that potty training a toddler girl in a one-piece swimsuit can be tricky.
 Instead, consider opting for swim separates (i.e., a rash guard and swim bottoms).
 It will make bathroom time a lot simpler.